rafaelcamargo/portfolio/src/scripts/blog/posts/english/component-maturity-model.md

 At this moment, you might be convinced that I am gonna introduce a definition for the word *component* that will cause you a *mind quake*.
 A definition that can incinerate any ambiguity.

-No man, I’m sorry.
-Unfortunately, I haven't found that one-and-only definition, but I’ll try to help you offering three!
+No man, I'm sorry.
+Unfortunately, I haven't found that one-and-only definition, but I'll try to help you offering three!
 They represent what I called Component Maturity Model.

 ## Level Zero: Chaos